p0ryae/Discord.JS-Custom-Prefix/README.md

 ```

 ## 📗 How to use?
-This reposetry is fully developed and Includes a whole discord bot!
+This reposetory is fully developed and Includes a whole discord bot!

 If your looking for the command itself, Navigate trough `commands/setprefix.js` and then get the code included inside of the `module.exports.run` & do the same thing for the models folder but this time, navigate trough `models/prefix.js`!

-> make sure to know how to connect to the database or at least have some basic understanding of MongoDB.
-Make sure to have the model also
+> Make sure to know how to connect to the database or at least have some basic understanding of MongoDBplus make sure to have the model

-You can also clone this reposetory if you want and just replace the token in index.js
+You can also clone this repository if you want and just replace the token in index.js

+## 🐛 You found a issue or a Bug?
+No worries!
+You can just create a pull request or a new issue as you can see on the top of the reposetory!

+You can also join into our [Support Discord Server](https://discord.gg/2RPg23k) if you need help with coding this or coding discord bots in general